fzi-forschungszentrum-informatik/energy-service-generics/docs/examples/scalability_example/Readme.md

 # Scalability Example Service

 This is an example service that can be used to investigate and/or optimize the scalability of the service infrastructure.
 In particular, for configuring and testing of the message broker.
+This service has been tested and worked well with Redis as broker and results backend.

 ## Running the Service